 • Not showing up on the top of search engine results; and

-Because these types of content present different pros and cons, it is necessary for each business to balance their use.
 If done correctly, both types of content can aid in a business’s overall marketing strategy and online reputation management plan.
 For more information on branded versus non-branded content, please feel free to contact us at Web Content Development today.